We found 6 internists who accept Coventry Gold near Jupiter, FL.

-Dr. Joseph Saponaro practices general internal medicine.
-Patient ratings for Dr. Saponaro average 2.5 stars out of 5.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Saponaro accepts.
-He welcomes new patients.
+Dr. Joseph Saponaro is a general internist.
+Dr. Saponaro is rated 2.5 stars out of 5 by his patients.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He is open to new patients.

-Dr. Kevin Inwood is a physician who specializes in general internal medicine.
-His average rating from his patients is 1.5 stars out of 5.
-Dr. Inwood is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Mazin Shikara is a general internist.
+The average patient rating for Dr. Shikara is 3.5 stars out of 5.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.

 One of the unusual aspects of internal medicine is that physicians in this field often treat their patients for a very long time -- sometimes for life.
 They manage preventive care when their patients are well, and they become advocates and consultants when complex medical issues arise.
 Because internal medicine physicians tend to treat patients over a long period of time, they are an ideal choice to manage chronic illnesses.